-There weren’t only 101 life questions I needed to answer, but there were also 101 medical questions I had to consider.
+Not only did I have 101 life questions to answer, but I also had 101 medical questions to consider.
 As a previous Labour and Delivery Nurse, and someone currently working in a Level 1 Emergency Department, I had my fair share of worries!

 What I learned quickly was that mindset is everything.

-Being a Registered Nurse, I knew the broad strokes of everything I needed to think about and had helped hundreds of new families bring their baby into the world.
-But it’s impossible to really describe how everything feels until you are in it and going through it yourself.
+I knew the broad strokes of everything I needed because of my training.
+I’ve also helped hundreds of new families bring their baby into the world.
+But it’s impossible to describe how everything feels until you are going through it yourself.
 My birth journey, like most, had its ups and downs.
 I felt like I lost myself and found myself all at the same time.
 It’s very similar to motherhood.
 What I learned quickly was that mindset is everything.

 I got to a point in my pregnancy where I was told to put together a “birth plan” – how I wanted my labour and delivery experience to go.
-I spent time figuring out what’s practical, what’s feasible, and what my health care providers and hospital had available or can accommodate.
-I have to be honest, I had a leg up.
-I knew all the in’s and out’s of what was available for options; I knew that this “plan” wasn’t set in stone; and that it’s really hard to accept change in the middle of labour.
+That meant I spent time figuring out what’s practical, what’s feasible, and what my health care providers and hospital had available or can accommodate.
+I have to be honest, I had a leg up because I knew all the in’s and out’s of what was available for options.
+I knew that this “birth plan” wasn’t set in stone; and that it’s really hard to accept change in the middle of labour.